|Position:||Assistant Coach - Mid Distances, Distance, Cross Country|

 |Alma Mater:||Boise State '07|

-Forest Braden enters his sixth year with the Bruins where he coaches the long distance runners.
+Forest Braden enters his seventh year with the Bruins where he coaches the distance runners.
 Prior to coming to Westwood, he spent the 2008 season as a volunteer assistant with Gonzaga University where he worked closely with standout distance coach Pat Tyson in recruiting and facilitating training sessions.

 The distance squad under the direction of Braden had some standout performances in 2014.
 Kelsey Smith capped off her junior season in impressive fashion.
 She etched her name in the UCLA record books by running the second fastest 3,000m in school history en route to earning All-American honors.
 During the outdoor season she clocked the second fastest 5,000m time at UCLA with a 16:01.30 and was an NCAA qualifier in the event.
 In all, six distance athletes qualified for the NCAA meet.
 Nick Hartle opened his outdoor season with the sixth fastest 800m time in school history.
 For his effort he was named the Pac-12 runner of the week.
 Bronte Golick posted the second fastest 10,000m time in school history with a 34:34.55.
 Three in the steeple checked in at the UCLA top-10 as Meghan Marvin ran the sixth fastest time at UCLA while Emily Scharmann clocked the eighth and Sabrina Seay posted the 10th best marks.